 - A comprehensive CV

 - Copies of Certificates/Diplomas/Degrees

-- · Awards for exceptional achievements
+- Awards for exceptional achievements

 - An example of the applicant's writing skills e.g. best article.

-- · Contact details of at least three referees.

 Recognition of Prior learning (RPL) is in place to facilitate access to candidates who do not meet the above academic criteria.
-Experience of working in mental health related health or development will be a strong recommendation.
-Rigorous attempts will be made to offer the programme to students from previously disadvantaged communities.
+Experience of working in mental health or development will be a strong recommendation.
+Rigorous attempts will be made to offer the course to students from previously disadvantaged communities.